-LGUs and relevant national agencies, e.g., the Department of Social Welfare and Development (DSWD), the Department of Health (DOH), DepED, and PCW, need to establish an action plan for how shelters can be established, run, and continuously funded with government resources.
-Operational questions remain unresolved, what are the possible mechanisms for funding shelters, what are the technical expertise needed to run them, what are the financial requirements, what are the services that need to be emplaced and available to residents, and what are the protocols for referring and admitting victims to shelters?
-Once victims are in shelters, an exit plan must be in place to equip them for livelihood and employment in a sustainable manner, and some longer-term follow-up to ensure stability for the family and protection from their abuser.
-There may be successful publicly-run shelters in the country, these can be studied, documented, and emulated.
+LGUs and relevant national agencies, e.g., DSWD, Department of Health (DOH), DepED, and PCW, need to establish an action plan for how shelters can be established, run, and continuously funded with government resources.
+Operational questions remain unresolved, e.g., what are the possible mechanisms for funding shelters, what are the technical expertise needed to run them, what are the financial requirements, what are the services that need to be emplaced and available to residents, and what are the protocols for referring and admitting victims to shelters?
+Once victims are in shelters, an exit plan must be in place to ensure sustainable livelihood and employment for the affected families.
+Longer-term follow-ups will also ensure stability for the family and protection from their abuser.
+There may be successful publicly run shelters in the country-these can be studied, documented, and emulated.